Diheng/HPC_imaging/docs/index.md

 ### Running your connectivity analysis with parallel processing

-There are a few twists you need to take care of to ensure a smooth HPC + CONN experience.
+TODO: There are a few twists you need to take care of to ensure a smooth HPC + CONN experience

 #### Setting up your SLURM profile

+TODO:

+## Setting up FSL on HPC

+It is always recommanded to use FSL from an interactive desktop (See OOD documentation).

+TODO: You also need to create a file under your ~/bin folder which setup the FSL path (more documentation will come).

+## Quality assurance analysis with MRIQC and QMTools

+TODO